swati-d-bajpai/nest-js-boilerplate/README.md

 * Always make `service` for every module is independently.
 * Do not put `controller` into service modules, cause this will break the dependency.
 Only put the controller into `router` and then inject the dependency.
 * Put the config in `/configs` folder, and for dynamic config put as `environment variable`
-* `CommonModule` only for main package, and put the module that related of service/project into `/src/modules`.
+* `CommonModule` only for main page, and put the module that related of service/project into `/src/modules`.
 So, if we want to clear the unnecessary module, we just need to delete the `src/modules/**`
 * If there a new service in CommonModule.
 Make sure to create the unit test in `/unit`.

 ## Contact